Shivii-Jain/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification

 This project implements a Convolutional Neural Network (CNN) to classify brain MRI images into categories (e.g., tumor vs. no tumor).
 It’s built with Python, TensorFlow/Keras, and can be trained and evaluated on custom datasets.
+Gradio is used to build an interactive web interface where users can upload MRI scans and instantly see the model’s predictions.

 # Dataset